 Just as she guessed, Carl asked, "Who were you talking to?"

-Phina shook her head with a smile, "A guy called Gabe, he said he was an angel and that I'm special."
+Phina shook her head with a smile, "A guy called Gabe, he said he was an angel and tha' I'm special."
 She laughed quietly but Carl's eyes widened.

 "Angels exist?
 And why didn't anyone else see him?"

 "That's what he said and maybe he was invisible, so no one else could see him.
-He was staring at me for ages, that would have caused a few problems with my mother," She laughed again and Carl joined her this time.
+He was staring at me for ages, which would have caused a few problems with my mother."
+She laughed again and Carl joined her this time.
 "Plus, I think I get these weird headaches when angels or demons are around.
 That's how I knew he was there."

 "Gabe as in Gabriel?"
 Carl asked.